Predicting the intensity of partially observed data from a revisited kriging for point processes: Discussion

-Several approximations can be used, depending mainly on the width of $B$ with respect to $\lambda$ and the curvature of the pair correlation function $g$: \begin{enumerate} \item if the diameter of $B$ is large, the covariance between two tiles at distance $d$ is equal to $\lambda \nu(B) \un_{r=o} + \lambda^2 \int_{B \times D} \left( g(r+x-y) - 1 \right) \dd x \dd y$.
+In our simulations and application, we used the {\tt R} function {\tt solve}, based on the LU factorization, to compute the inverse of the covariance matrix $C$.
+This matrix is of dimension the square of the number of cells of the grid superimposed on the observation window.
+Thus, it can quickly become heavy to inverse.
+In such cases, estimating the matrix $C^{-1}$ using Equation~(\ref{eq:invC}) would be somewhat cumbersome.
+Thus, we propose instead to inverse the covariance matrix numerically.
+Several approximations could be used, depending mainly on the width of $B$ with respect to $\lambda$ and the curvature of the pair correlation function: \begin{enumerate} \item if the diameter of $B$ is large, the covariance between two tiles at distance $r$ is equal to $\lambda \nu(B) \un_{r=o} + \lambda^2 \int_{B \times D} \left( g(r+x-y) - 1 \right) \dd x \dd y$.
 It can be approximated numerically by computing for example the integral on a fine grid.
 Then the finer the grid, the smaller the difference between the exact values and the approximations, but the computing time cost can become prohibitive. \item when the diameter of $B$ becomes small, the integral can be approximated by $\nu(B)^2 g(r)$ so that the covariance is approximated by $\lambda \nu(B) \un_{r=o} + \nu(B)^2 \lambda^2 g(r)$, \item when the diameter becomes very small, $C$ may be approximated by $\lambda \nu(B) \Id$, a situation seldom met in practice, since it needs a tile $B$ small enough to neglect point dependence. \end{enumerate} Approximation 2) will thus be the most reasonable one, needing only a $B$ small enough to consider that $g(u+x)$ is almost constant for $x \in B$, but avoiding too small $B$ leading to large matrix inversion time.

-In practice the optimal mesh can be approximated by estimating the gradient of the intensity over a fine grid.